wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 Both the disk and network devices have a rate limiter in the Firecracker implemented as token buckets, which regulates resource consumption of a single VM instance.

-Firecracker instances are individual Linux processes, and each process boots one Micro-VM.
+Firecracker instances are individual Linux processes, and each process boots one MicroVM.
 The process communicates with the outside using a local socket and via the REST API.
-To further fortify the isolation between Micro-VM instances, Firecracker additionally implements a jailer layer that wraps the middleware, to ensure that each instance has its own view of the file system, uses a separate namespace, and to limit the available system calls to Firecracker middleware using seccomp-bpf.
+To further fortify the isolation between MicroVM instances, Firecracker additionally implements a jailer layer that wraps the middleware, to ensure that each instance has its own view of the file system, uses a separate namespace, and to limit the available system calls to Firecracker middleware using seccomp-bpf.

 The rest of the paper discusses the big picture of Lambda function infrastructure, and how Firecracker incorporates into this big picture.
 The Lambda infrastructure consists of a frontend worker fleet and a backend worker fleet.
-The former is deployed with the API gateway, the load balancer and interfaces that connect with other services, which receives user requests, queues them, and forwards them to the backend workers.
+The former is deployed with the API gateway, the load balancer and interfaces that connect with other services, which receives user requests, queues them, and forwards them to the backend workers using what is called "sticky routing" to maintain the number of workers that start instances of a certain type of function small.